Wondering how to write a sales email that converts?

 - Re-engagement Email: Sales email that initiates engagement with an inactive subscriber or customer.

-- Transactional Email: The sequence of email to a prospect after a successful transaction.
+- Transactional Email: The sequence of emails to a prospect after a successful transaction.
 Includes cart abandonment emails, promotional emails, receipt emails, etc.

-Thus, there are many points in the sales cycle, where emails perform a pivotal function.
+Thus, there are many points in the sales cycle where emails perform a pivotal function.
 However, not all email brings a substantial ROI.
-The success of a sales email boils down to the structure of the sales email you’ve sent.
+The success of a sales email boils down to how you write a sales email.

 So, how to write a sales email that converts?